 - What bodies of knowledge were abstracted from people's experiences in the complex realities of agricultural practice, and how?

-- How such bodies of knowledge were categorized into different epistemic fields, and negotiated between discrete epistemic subjects?
+- How were such bodies of knowledge categorized into different epistemic fields, and negotiated between discrete epistemic subjects?

 - How were new epistemic fields formed when various bodies of knowledge were negotiated and reconnected to reproduce heterodox alternatives?